Preconception health and long term consequences

-A woman who is healthy at the time of conception is more likely to have a successful pregnancy and a healthy child.
+A healthy woman at the time of conception is more likely to have a successful pregnancy and a healthy child.

 Consequences of poor health can extend across generations can affect preconception health, but few people fully understand this responsibility we have as parents and future parents (not to mention grandparents!)
-Poor nutrition and obesity are rife among women of reproductive age, typical diets are falling far short of nutritional recommendations, especially among adolescents.
-I think most of us know that when we finally do get pregnant, we need to take multivitamins and eat healthily, and we get plenty of advice about this in our antenatal appointments – but many studies now show that whilst micronutrient supplementation starting in preconception and early pregnancy can correct important maternal nutrient deficiencies, the effects on child health outcomes are disappointing – starting once we are pregnant is really a bit too late – we need to start much much earlier to really impact the long term health of our children.
+Poor nutrition and obesity are rife among women of reproductive age.
+Typical diets are falling far short of nutritional recommendations, especially among adolescents.
+I think most of us know that when we finally do get pregnant, we need to take multivitamins and eat healthily.
+We get plenty of advice about this in our antenatal appointments – but many studies now show that whilst micronutrient supplementation starting in preconception and early pregnancy can correct important maternal nutrient deficiencies, the effects on child health outcomes are disappointing – starting once we are pregnant is really a bit too late – we need to start much much earlier to really impact the long term health of our children.

 Did you know that the proportion of obese women globally has risen from 6% to 15% from 1975 to 2014!
-In many countries, including Australia, up to 50% of women are overweight when they become pregnant – and this is a real problem!
+In many countries, including Australia, up to 50% of women are overweight when they become pregnant, which is a real problem!
 Obesity is associated with increased risk of most major adverse preconception, maternal and perinatal outcomes: the inability to conceive, complications of pregnancy and delivery, congenital anomalies, stillbirth, low birth weight, unsuccessful breastfeeding and even maternal death.

 Nutrition and Pregnancy

 So why are so many women considered to be obese?
 A typical diet in high-income countries like Australia and the UK is characterised by a high intake of red meat, refined grains, refined sugars and high-fat dairy.
-In the UK and Australia, more than 9 of 10 young women reported consuming fewer than five fruit and vegetable portions daily.
+More than 9 of 10 young women reported consuming fewer than five fruit and vegetable portions daily in the UK and Australia.
 Our diet is also lacking in several important nutrients.
-Analysis in the UK shows that many women of reproductive age will not be nutritionally prepared for pregnancy – 96% have an intake of iron and folate below daily recommendations for pregnancy – getting enough folate during pregnancy for the prevention of neural tube defects is almost impossible to achieve through diet alone.
+Analysis in the UK shows that many women of reproductive age will not be nutritionally prepared for pregnancy – 96% have an intake of iron and folate below daily recommendations for pregnancy – getting enough folate during pregnancy to prevent neural tube defects is almost impossible to achieve through diet alone.

 Preconception & Our Biological

-Looking at preconception from the purely biological perspective, the 2-3 months before and after conception, it’s easy to see that this is a critical period for optimising gamete (egg and sperm) function and early placental development.
-Folic acid supplementation during this time can reduce the risk of neural tube defects by as much as 70%. besides having better preconception health other benefits could include decreased risk of pre-eclampsia, miscarriage, low-birth weight, small for gestational age birth, still, birth, neonatal death and autism in children, indicating that diet and nutrition before pregnancy might change mums experience of pregnancy as well as affecting baby outcomes.
+Looking at preconception from the purely biological perspective, the 2-3 months before and after conception, it’s easy to see that this is critical for optimising gamete (egg and sperm) function and early placental development.
+Folic acid supplementation during this time can reduce the risk of neural tube defects by as much as 70%.
+Besides having better preconception health, other benefits could include decreased risk of pre-eclampsia, miscarriage, low birth weight, small for gestational age birth.
+Still, birth, neonatal death and autism in children, indicating that diet and nutrition before pregnancy might change mums experience of pregnancy and affect baby outcomes.

-Obese women have higher circulating concentrations of all sorts of bits and pieces including inflammatory cytokines (big word for a group of cells that affect immune responses amongst other things) hormones and metabolites.
+Obese women have higher circulating concentrations of all sorts of bits and pieces, including inflammatory cytokines (big word for a group of cells that affect immune responses amongst other things), hormones and metabolites.
 These accumulate within the ovarian follicular fluid and can have a negative impact on the growth of the eggs bathing in this fluid.
-This has a negative impact on those eggs ability to go on and be fertilised and to grow into healthy babies.
-Besides, eggs from obese women are smaller and produce blastocysts with poorer potential than eggs from women of healthy weight.
+This negatively impacts those eggs’ ability to go on and be fertilised and grow into healthy babies.
+Besides, eggs from obese women are smaller and produce blastocysts with poorer potential than eggs from healthy weight women.